Foster Parent Resources

 Permanency

-The Permanency Planning Matrix describes each of the permanent plans listed below in detail.
-The descriptions below are offered as a quick review of what you’ll find in the Permanency Planning Matrix.
+The Permanency Planning Matrix describes each of the permanent plans in detail.
+Review the Permanency Planning Matrix to learn more about:

-• Reunification is DCYF’s first and primary goal for families.
-A family’s legal connections and rights do not change, and parents keep full rights and responsibility for their child.
+• Reunification - DCYF’s first and primary goal for families.
+Parents keep full rights and responsibility for their child.

-• Guardianship maintains the legal relationship between a child and the parent, but gives another adult physical and legal custody with full responsibility and rights to make decision for the child or youth.
+• Guardianship - Maintains the legal relationship between a child and the parent but gives another adult physical and legal custody with full responsibility and rights to make decisions for the child or youth.
 A guardianship ends on the child’s 18th birthday.
+Find answers to common questions in the Guardianship Assistance Program FAQ.

 Respite

-Respite is a vital resource for all caregivers, licensed and unlicensed.
-It plays an important role in maintaining placement by giving caregivers time to relax, attend trainings, and possibly prevent placement disruption.
+Respite is important for all caregivers, licensed and unlicensed.
+It helps maintain placement by giving caregivers time to relax, attend trainings, and possibly prevent placement disruption.

 Contact your regional placement desk or your CPA to request respite, or to let others know you are available to provide respite